aderaaij/wp-image-preload/readme.md

 ## Credits
 This plugin is a straight up modification of the [WordPress LazyLoad plugin](https://nl.wordpress.org/plugins/lazy-load/), released under the GPL v2 license.
-The lazyloading script is an adaption of [Lozad.js](https://github.com/ApoorvSaxena/lozad.js) by [Apoorv Saxena](https://apoorv.pro/).
+The lazyloading script is an adaption of [Lozad.js](https://github.com/ApoorvSaxena/lozad.js) by [Apoorv Saxena](https://apoorv.pro/), released under the MIT license.

+## Licensing
+I have no idea.
+GPL v2?
+MIT?
+What's the standard if you include GPL and MIT software in your release?
+Feel free to make a pull request on the subject (or anything else)